 Our open vessel, BC TIKA does have a height restriction of 4 feet (1.2m), which is typically the height of a 5 or 6 year old.
 For younger individuals we do recommend BC LUNA.
 BC LUNA is a perfect vessel for young children and older adults.

 + What vessel is ideal for younger children & older adults?

 BC LUNA is our floating limousine with the highest safety rating of any vessel in the industry.
 She is perfect for very young children, older adults.

 + How long are the tours?

-Our tours are advertised as a 3 to 4 hour adventure.
-This sometimes can be longer due to the distance to cover to get to the whales location.
+Our tours generally run 3-4 hours in total.
+This can change depending on the distance of the whales on that day and how fast they are traveling.
 Hence our vessels have long range capabilities.
 We do recommend you come prepared for a potentially longer trip, which includes water and a light snack.
-Our sunset tours (June to Aug 20) are a 2 to 3 hour adventure, as we do leave at 6pm and are limited with time due to daylight hours.
+Our sunset tours (June to Aug 20) are a 2-3 hour adventure because of the limited sunlight.

 + Is it ok for pregnant women to come on a tour?

-We recommend BC LUNA, as she is our heaviest and most stable vessel.
+For pregnant women we recommend BC LUNA as she is our heaviest and most stable vessel.
 We do allow pregnant women on our open boats, however safety and comfort is very important to us.
 It is dependant on weather conditions, and ultimately the captains call.
 Please contact us so we are aware of a pregnant passenger.